axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 You need an Ethereum RPC endpoint.
 This is an [Alchemy](https://www.alchemy.com/overviews/private-rpc-endpoint), Infura or any other Ethereum RPC endpoint, used to listen for events from Ethereum chain and send events to Ethereum.

 ### Generate keys
-Generate two private keys as described in [Generate keys](/docs/node-operators/generate-keys):
+Generate a private key for your validator node as described in [Generate keys](/docs/node-operators/generate-keys).
-* One key for bridge voter
-* One key for bridge operator

 ### Review system requirements
-Recommended system requirements for running a bridge node:
+Recommended system requirements for running a validator node:
 * 8-core CPU
 * 32 GB RAM
 * 700 GB high-speed SSD